IRSS-UBC/parallelized_lidR/README.md

 ![parallel_vs_serial](parallel_vs_serial_computing.png)

-Simple example of how run tasks with the lidR package in parallel.
+Simple example of how to perform a function in parallel with the [lidR](https://r-lidar.github.io/lidRbook/) package.
 This is particularly useful in situations where you need to apply functions to small disconnected las/laz files (i.e., not a full tile processed as a las catalog).

 **clean_las.R** is the function you want to parallelize